 This one-pot healthy lentil soup recipe is so delicious, it’s sure to become a staple in your home!

-Voted The #1 Best Lentil Soup
+The Best Lentil Soup Recipe

 This classic recipe is ultra thick, hearty, and made with just nine ingredients!

 While you can find thousands of recipes for how to make lentil soup from scratch, this is the hands-down winner of anything I’ve ever tried, and it’s thanks to a secret cooking trick that makes all the difference.

 If you want a lentil soup that will quickly become a family favorite, I highly recommend giving it a try.
 The original recipe was my grandmother’s, and it actually won first prize when she entered it at a country fair!

 The soup has been on regular rotation in my family for years, and I’ve adapted the original version to make it my own.

 If you’re browsing online trying to decide which lentil soup recipe to make, this one will not let you down.

 You May Also Like: Buffalo Cauliflower Wings – 6 Ingredients